SinghSaurabh2411/PowerCo_Churn_Analysis-BCG_Job_Simulation/README.md

 - **Scikit-learn**: For model evaluation and hyperparameter tuning.

 ## Results
-- The churn prediction model achieved Accuracy of 99%	f1 score of 0.98.
+- The churn prediction model achieved Accuracy of 99%	f1-score of 0.98.
 - Key insights were provided to help PowerCo better understand and address customer churn.